michaelwitz/task-blaster/docs/GroundRules.md

 ### Core Requirements

-- **JavaScript Only**: Use only JavaScript and JSX - no TypeScript
+- **Monorepo Structure**: Project uses a monorepo with separate `client` and `api` workspaces
+- **JavaScript Only API**: The API is strictly modern JavaScript
+- **TypeScript Client**: The client is written in TypeScript and uses Vite as the build tool
 - **Node.js Version**: Run on Node.js 22 LTS or higher
 - **Frontend**: React.js client with development server
 - **Backend**: Latest version of Fastify framework
 - **Database**: PostgreSQL version 15 with existing schema and Drizzle ORM
 - **Development Philosophy**: API-first development approach
 - **API Validation**: All data validation must be enforced at the API level to support future agent communication
 - **Database Driven ORM**: Use Drizzle ORM with database driven philosophy for the backend - the Drizzle table definitions (Drizzle kit push) is the source of truth.
-Do not introduce new API properties that do not exist inn the database.
+Do not introduce new API properties that do not exist in the database.

 ### Architecture

+- **Monorepo Structure**:
+  - `api/` - Fastify API server (JavaScript)
+  - `client/` - React TypeScript application (Vite)
+  - Root workspace manages both with npm workspaces
 - **Client-Server Separation**: React client uses development server, Fastify handles API
 - **Database**: Reuse existing PostgreSQL schema and Drizzle ORM configuration
 - **Containerization**: Docker Compose for database and services
+- **Build Tools**:
+  - **API**: Node.js native ES modules, no build step required
+  - **Client**: Vite for development server and production builds
+  - **Development**: Concurrent execution of both services via npm scripts

 ### Development Standards